 International shippers are considering alternative options to using West Coast ports, but there is one issue.
 Alternative shipping options are expensive.
 Air freight is in high demand.
 During the recent holiday season, air cargo rates soared 17 percent.
 Currently, the rate of air freight is 6 to 8 times greater than vessel freight.
 Businesses and companies now have a choice.
 Pay the premium on air freight, or endure the 2-3 weeks of delays the congestion is causing.
 Some businesses are just now receiving shipments from the holiday season.
 International shippers are aggressively looking for shipping alternatives, but the ports in Los Angeles and Long Beach service about 40 percent of all U.S. imports.
 The congestion is affecting all types of businesses from food to clothing.

 Effects on Inland Transportation

 Inland transportation is not immune to the effects of the port congestion.
 When truckers arrive at ports for pick-up they are experiencing long wait times.
 Perhaps a bigger problem, there are interruptions in the pick up process.
 The freight is either not there or still in a container waiting to be unloaded.
 Truckers are losing not only time, but valuable business due to the port congestion.
 It’s difficult to schedule drivers for pick-ups to ports because of the uncertainty.

 With the West Coast congestion being a fluid situation, a customs broker is valuable.
 Here at AFC International, our knowledgeable staff is here to keep you aware with port congestion updates and all relevant customs brokerage news.
-As always, join the conversation by commenting below or by following us on Twitter, Google Plus. and LinkedIn.
+As always, join the conversation by commenting below or by following us on Twitter, and LinkedIn.